 • Identifying and modifying tasks that the employee may initially find stressful or overwhelming, for example, managing others, public speaking or direct customer contact.

-As with many issues in the workplace, prevention is better than a cure.
+As with many matters in the workplace, prevention is better than a cure.
 Good planning is essential to prevent any confusion or uncertainty down the track.
 Writing up a return to work or stay at work plan which includes the nature of duties and hours of work sets clear expectations for all involved.
-The individual’s GP or clinical practitioner may also add their recommendation.
+The individual’s GP or clinical practitioner may also add their recommendations.

 Given the changing legislation, educating and empowering your leaders with the latest WHS information is critical.
 Workshops such as our Prepared Leaders program can be a great starting point to help leaders understand their rights and responsibilities when it comes to making reasonable workplace adjustments.